TomLav/ncmaps/README.md

 ## Installation

+There are two ways for getting ncview to use the scientific colormaps:

+*Option 1:*
+ 1. Fetch the ncmaps repo from github;
+ 2. Define (export) a shell environment variable to the sub-directory `ncmaps/`: `export NCVIEWBASE=</path/to/local/ncmaps/copy>/ncmaps/`.

+*Option 2:*
- 1. Fetch the ncmaps repo from github, alternatively copy the ncmaps file;
+ 1. Fetch the ncmaps repo from github;
- 2. Run ncmaps in the terminal (requires Python3);
+ 2. Run `python3 write_ncmaps` in the terminal;
  3. Define (export) a shell environment variable: `export NCVIEWBASE=${HOME}/.ncmaps`;

+The second option is mainly if you want to develop the package and add more colormaps (please consider making a PR).

-New colormaps should be available the next time you run `ncview`.
+In both cases, new colormaps should be available next time you run `ncview`.

 ## Supported colormaps
 *ncmaps* harvests scientific colormaps from the following python modules: